EFEM

 About the Committee

 The Social Media Committee is responsible for the coordination of all publicity and public engagement activities of EFEM including its website and social media channels.
+The Committee is working under the guidance of Prof. M Teresa Vazquez Osorio (Social Media) and Prof. Jerzy Walocha (Website).

 Committee Members